Sai-Prabhav/tui_gamble/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the  GPL-3.0 License.
 See the `LICENSE` file for more information.